andreasohlund/AzureServiceBusDLQ/README.md

 ## Move DLQ messages

-Moves DLQ messages to the target queue
+Moves DLQ messages to the target queue.

 > [!NOTE]
 > [Transactions](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-transactions) are used to ensure that the move is atomic.